Annual Lyrid meteor shower invades Beaufort night sky

 Take a long look up in the night sky and you just might be in for a treat when the annual Lyrid meteor shower invades the sky over Beaufort this week.

-There hasn’t been a meteor shower to light up the sky since early January, and this one will be visible around the globe.
+There hasn’t been a meteor shower to light up the sky since early January, and this one will be visible all over the area.

-The waxing crescent moon will allow a better view of these bright meteors with the best time to see them being late Tuesday evening and nightly into the early morning hours of Saturday, between midnight and 4am and 5am.
+The waxing crescent moon will allow a better view of these bright meteors with the best time to see them being late Tuesday evening and nightly into the early morning hours of Wednesday, between midnight and 4am/5am.

 The shower occurs this time each year when Earth’s orbit crosses paths with that of Comet Thatcher.
 The comet loses pieces of itself that go flying into our upper atmosphere at 110,000 miles per hour.